IBM/discovery-webcrawl-insights/README.md

 1. User requests for creation/status/deletion of a collection or queries a collection through a custom built web UI.
 2. The request is sent to a server application on the cloud.
 3. The application invokes an api on the Discovery service using the Watson SDK.
-4. The Discovery service processes the results and sends it back to the User.
+4. The Discovery service processes the results and sends it back to the application.
+The results are then visualized by the User.

 ## Prerequisites